KDE/digikam-doc/post_processing/html_gallery.rst

 Generating HTML Using XSL Rules
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The :file:`template.xsl` file is responsible for generating the HTML files from the :file:`gallery.xml` file.

-It looks like this:
+It's a standard ini-style file and looks like this

 .. code-block:: xml